-The capital program associated with General Government relates to the provision of development-related studies and amounts to \$709,700 over the next 10 years.
-These studies include additional development charges studies (City-wide and area-specific), OP reviews and various growth-related studies.
+The capital program associated with General Government relates to the provision of development-related studies and amounts to \$1.8 million over the next 10 years.
+These studies include OP reviews and various growth-related studies and service-specific studies for Library, Recreation and Parks.